 “No. Nothing.
 How about another martini?”

-But even after years have passed, Roddy Granger still couldn't help but think about that restroom alcove, where it all had begun, and Estelle’s hands, flittering to and fro.
+But even after years had passed, Roddy Granger still couldn't help but think about that restroom alcove, where it all had begun, and Estelle’s hands, flittering to and fro.
 Every now and then, he had to hit his head and hit it hard, over and over right down in the middle of his TV tray with his TV dinner sitting on it getting Salisbury Steak gravy and diced carrots all over his cheeks and chin.

 "What are you doing now, Roddy Ranger, hitting your head like that?
 That’s too hard, Roddy.
 Dr. Phil talks about brain contusions and uh huh, that’s not the road you want to travel down."